cython/cython/docs/src/reference/compilation.rst

 Limitations
 ------------

+:mod:`pyximport` does not use :func:`cythonize()`.
+Thus it is not possible to do things like using compiler directives at the top of Cython files or compiling Cython code to C++.

 Pyximport does not give you any control over how your Cython file is compiled.
 Usually the defaults are fine.
 You might run into problems if you wanted to write your program in half-C, half-Cython and build them